logseq/docs/db-version.md

 * `p a` toggles displaying all the current node's properties below it.
 This is useful to quickly view properties that are hidden or in a different position.
 * `p t` adds or removes or tags to the current node or selected nodes.
 * `p i` opens the icon picker to set an icon for the current node.
+* `p r` opens the emoji picker to set an emoji for the current node.
 * See [task shortcuts](#task-shortcuts) for task specific ones.
 * To navigate between property values across nodes, use the up and down arrow keys.